rl-language/4Hammer/README2.md

 Of course, even in an ideal world, not all types of tests can be automated.
 It will always be worthwhile to see how real human players react to the complete game.
 In the end, they are the customers, and the game must appeal to them.
 Similarly, certain tests inherently relate to human emotions—questions like: “How many cards can a player discard from their hand before feeling frustrated?” or “Does this mechanic evoke a sense of excitement?”

-Yet, those types of questions do not represent the majority of what game designers usually ask.
-Most questions are along the lines of: “How many cards should this game have to ensure it ends, on average, in five turns?” or “What is the maximum number of points I can score in the first round of the game?”
+Those kind of questions are open ended and they don't have a single exact answer, but they can be rewritten as a series of precise questions that while not perfectly equivalent, they offer insight about the original one.
+For example, instead of asking the previous questions a designer may ask the followings as a proxy: “How often does a player discard more than 5 cards?” or “Is the way the player interacts with this mechanics always the same in a game?”.
 These are technical questions about the practical properties of the game, for which an experiment can be concretely designed and an exact answer provided.
+Then the game designer would need to interpret the meaning of these answer and adapt its designs based on them.

 For the rest of this document, we will see how we have combined various pieces of new technology to create a tool that accomplishes the tasks described above.